Ayushsingh953/spring-and-spring-boot/learnings/lazyInitialization.md

 Process finished with exit code 0
 ```

-beans are not initialised because we haven't used them anywhere.
+beans are not initialized because we haven't used them anywhere.
-Let's call the method of class B to see if they get initialised or not.
+Let's call the method of class B to see if they get initialized or not.
 ```java
 @Component
 @Lazy